cbredernitz/SI507-Final-Project/README.md

 If, for some reason, there is an issue with a subreddit returning a ''Check the subreddit name' in the terminal, change the capitalization in the `default_subreddits` list under the run_search_on_default() function.
 I noticed that some random calls would throw this error randomly.
 Originally, I though that using a .lower() in the for loop would work, but sometimes that also threw the error.

 To add more or take away subreddits in this visualization, just add/subtract them from the `default_subreddits` list in the `run_search_on_subreddits()` function.

+Issue with the Reddit API where even with a specified limit of 4, the api sometimes retunrs 5 entries and 4 for others.